stefbbq/abyssion/docs/LLM_GUIDE.md

 - **One file per function, unless it's an orchastrating module:** Each file exports a single, well-typed function
 - **Avoid relative imports:** Use absolute imports whenever possible; make them if you need to for top level modules

+### Component Authoring
+- **Always use export const arrow functions for components**
+- **Always define the Props type at the top of the file, do not export it, and use it directly below for the component**
+- **Never write @property autodoc unless the property is truly unusual**
+- **Write type docs for each type inline: alternate a doc line and a type line, one after the other**

 ### File Organization
 ```
 /module/